shiva-karthick/nusmods_plus_plus/auto_server/README.md

-# Notangles Autotimetabler
+# Autotimetabler

-The Notangles autotimetabler returns a possible timetable that matches the user's provided requirements.
+The autotimetabler returns a possible timetable that matches the user's provided requirements.

 ## Installation